Can you repair a totaled car?

 If you decide you’re willing to invest the money to have us perform the repair, we’ll work with you throughout the process.
 We’ll deliver a car you can drive with confidence.

 About Automotive Collision Specialists in Fuquay Varina, NC

-Automotive Collision Specialists works with most major insurance companies.
+Automotive Collision Specialists works with select insurance companies.
 In North Carolina, you have the right to choose any repair shop – not the one an insurance company requires you to use.

 If you’re trying to find a good auto body repair shop near you to help with decide whether or not to repair a totaled or salvage title vehicle, please give us a call.
 We’ve been serving neighbors in and near the local Fuquay-Varina, NC community for more than 30 years.

 We’re ASE and I-CAR certified and offer a limited lifetime warranty on all the work we do.
 Call us today at 919-552-0333 to see how we can help!